Mindanao heleia

-The Mindanao white-eye (Heleia goodfellowi), also known as the black-masked white-eye, is a species of bird in the family Zosteropidae.
+The Mindanao heleia (Heleia goodfellowi), also known as the black-masked white-eye and the Mindanao white-eye, is a species of bird in the white-eye family Zosteropidae.
 The specific epithet honours British zoological collector Walter Goodfellow.
-It is endemic to the Philippines.
-Its natural habitat is subtropical or tropical moist montane forest.
+It is endemic to the Philippines found only on the tropical moist montane forests of Mindanao.

-Description and Taxonomy
+Description and taxonomy

 EBird describes the bird as "A fairly small bird of montane forest on Mindanao.
 Olive on the upperparts, darker in the wing and tail, with a blackish mask, dingy yellow underparts, and a pale gray throat.
 Usually found in mixed-species flocks with Cinnamon ibon, Warbling white-eye, and Black-and-cinnamon fantail.
 Similar to Yellow-bellied whistler, but usually found at higher elevations, and has a thinner bill and dark mask.
 Gives a musical whistle and also a harsh grating call."